folio-org/folio-org.github.io/guidelines/which-forum.md

 - As explained in
-  [Guidelines for Contributing Code](/guidelines/contributing/), use Feature Branches for any task beyond a minor text edit.
+  [Guidelines for Contributing Code](/guidelines/contributing/), use Feature Branches for any task.

 - Use a descriptive name for the branch, with an Issue tracker number if relevant, e.g. "folio-293-which-forum".